 I am going to focus on this method because it is our latest obsession, but the rest will be linked below too.
 We have a lot of easy microwave recipes on our site.
 I used to only cook boxed meal in this thing but figured out as an adult it was great for much more than just that.

-You can soft boil eggs in microwave too __________ but if you want them yolk free we have directions for that too down below.
+You can soft boil eggs in microwave too but if you want them yolk free we have directions for that too down below.
 Let’s talk about what you’ll need to get this done first of all.
 I like a small ramekin dish or some kind of microwave safe bowl of sorts.
 Salt and pepper are the usual add ins too.

 Microwave Egg Whites

-To begin with you need to know how to separate an egg.
 There are a few different methods depending on whom you ask but I like to just use my hands.
 If you crack your egg and hold your hand out with your fingers parted just a bit the part you want will slide right thru.
 With that said you’ll want a bowl underneath to catch it.

-You may have done this in the past to make meringue cookies or something.
+You may have done this in the past to make chocolate meringue cookies or something.
 If this is new to you it isn’t hard.
 Some use the shell to move the yolk from side to side letting the whites fall off the sides and into a cup.
 There is a higher likelihood that the middle will break and then leak into your mixture this way (if you ask me).
 You can buy it in a container of liquid egg whites at the store too.

 separating an egg